zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 **Follow these steps:**

 1. Check that you're connected to Local Node, under "Development".
+Your node will default to `127.0.0.1.:9944`.
 2. Tell the UI about your custom types.
 This requires you to paste them into the "_Settings_" -> "_Developers_" section.
 3. Go to "_Developer_" -> "_Extrinsics_".
 Paste this in the JSON code editor:

 ```json